cisagov/LME/docs/markdown/agents/elastic-agent-mangement.md

    - Select the appropriate option based on your endpoint:
      - Linux Tar
      - Mac
-     - Windows (ensure you run this in a powershell prompt with administrator privileges)
+     - Windows (ensure you run this in a PowerShell prompt with administrator privileges)

 6. **Installation Command**
    - You will be presented with an installation command for the selected platform
    - Note: If you haven't added the LME certificates to your trusted store, you'll need to modify the command

-7. **Modify the Command (If necessary.
-You will need to do this if you haven't add certificates to the trusted store)**
+7. **Modify the Command If necessary(e.g.,if certificates have not been added to the trusted store)**
    - Add `--insecure` at the end of the `./elastic-agent install` command
    - This is similar to clicking "continue to website" in a browser when you get a certificate warning
    - Example: